Interview with Marion Burger & Ilan Cohen

 Who did the drawings?

-Marion Burger: - Artistic director Daniel Balage.
+Marion Burger: – Artistic director Daniel Balage.
 We came to him with a very precise mood boards and references.
 At the time nobody was doing this kind of design.
-When we arrived with our moodboards of charcoal, everybody was looking at us like “maybe you will have to change your mind”.
-But we couldn’t imagine it in another way.
-It was very exciting to try to make it possible, because there was a lot of pushback initially - everybody was saying that it's too white.
+When we arrived with our mood boards of charcoal, everybody was looking at us like “maybe you will have to change your mind”.
+But we couldn’t imagine it any other way.
+It was very exciting to try to make it possible, because there was a lot of pushback initially – everybody was saying that it’s too white.

 The fun with this medium is that you can challenge every rule.
 It’s still a new medium!

-Marion Burger: - But also first when we were talking about black and white, we were talking about drawing things with lines.
+Marion Burger: – But also first when we were talking about black and white, we were talking about drawing things with lines.
 That was not working at all in 3D in the Quest, and it didn’t feel very organic.
-It was very hard also because there is no transparency in the Quest, and we wanted vaporous environments, smoke, fog, etc. There were lots of technical challenges.
+It was very hard also because there is no transparency in the Quest, and we wanted misty, foggy environments, like smoke, fog, and so on.
+There were lots of technical challenges.

 I remember a drawing class I had where my teacher told me: the shadow makes the line, the line makes the shadow.
 I told Dan, the artistic director, that maybe we should just use shadows to make things.
 So there is no more line and we just draw the shadow, make textures for the shadow and the shadow makes the volume and then the thing exists because of the shadow.
 And that’s the way we arrived to this aesthetic, it’s just thinking of textures only, but textures are not complete and it’s possible in 3D because you have volumes and so you can project artificial light so you know where the shadow is going to be and then you draw onto the texture, remove the artificial light, and the volume appears.